Leland, North Carolina: Green space

 Leland has three officially designated parks: Founders Park, Cypress Cove Park, and Westgate Park.
 Founders Park, formerly known as Municipal Park, is Leland's first park.
-The eight-acre park includes such features as a playground, disc golf courses, benches, community gardens, open green spaces and a paved multi-used path.
+The eight-acre park includes such features as a playground, gazebo, stage, picnic tables, benches, open green spaces, and a 0.6-mile paved multi-use path.
 Cypress Cove park, previously known as Sturgeon Creek Park, was donated by Mr. Kirby Sullivan to the town of Leland in 2005.
 Cypress Cove Park is made up of 27 acres of wetlands and 1.2 acres of uplands.
 Cypress Cove Park is the first water access site for Leland, and features a fixed overlook deck, outdoor classroom, a floating dock, and handicap accessible fishing area.
 Westgate Nature Park consists of approximately 150 acres of wetlands and uplands.
 Construction of the park was funded by a $500,000 grant provided by the North Carolina Parks and Recreation Trust Fund.

+In November 2025, Leland announced progress on the creation of its first-ever nature preserve.
+The Town owns approximately 1,000 acres near the intersection of Highway 87 and Colon Mintz Road within an area rich in natural and cultural heritage, featuring forested wetlands and upland pine habitats, and is home to diverse plant and wildlife species.
+The land is planned to remain in its natural state in the short-term and will be improved over time to include hiking trails, wildlife observation opportunities, and environmental education programs.